Eta to become tropical storm again and unleash heavy rain, strong winds in Cuba and Florida

 Eta to track northeast over Cuba and toward South Florida

 Eta will probably become a tropical storm again by Friday evening as it drifts northeast across the Caribbean.
-While much of the North Atlantic has cooled thanks to the changing seasons, pockets of the western Caribbean are sufficiently warm to support Eta’s re-intensification.
+While much of the North Atlantic has cooled, thanks to the changing seasons, pockets of the western Caribbean are sufficiently warm to support Eta’s re-intensification.
 The Cayman Islands are under a tropical storm warning, with local rainfall totals of 10 to 20 inches possible by the latter half of the weekend.

 The incipient tropical storm will probably pass near or just west of the Cayman Islands during the late morning and early afternoon on Saturday, with breezy winds and rain squalls affecting the islands.
 Heavy rain and gusty winds will buffet western and central Cuba by evening, where a tropical storm watch is in effect.

 Some models indicate rainfall totals of 10 to 15 inches are possible, the heaviest likely to fall in the central part of Cuba.
-Cities like Sancti Spiritus, Camaguey, and Morón could see localized flooding.
+Cities like Sancti Spiritus, Camaguey and Morón could see localized flooding.

 While probably intact but mildly disheveled after hitting land, Eta probably will again move over water on Sunday morning, probably tracking through the Florida Straits and packing rain and wind.
 The National Hurricane Center forecasts maximum winds near the storm’s center could be near 60 mph by that point, although the center may remain offshore.

 That’s around the time when uncertainty in the forecast spikes.
-We know that Eta is likely to linger for a while to come, but it is unclear where.
+We know that Eta is likely to linger, but it is unclear where.
 Eta’s track will at some point be bent west around an upper-level, low-pressure system parked over the Gulf of Mexico.
 If it takes that left turn sooner, the reorganizing storm could pass over the Florida Keys into the eastern Gulf.
 But if it turns too slowly, it would move over the southern Florida Peninsula and bring a greater impact to Miami.

 The National Weather Service forecast office in Miami tweeted that “the potential for heavy rainfall and gusty winds from #Eta continues to increase.”
 Occasional showers could begin in South Florida as soon as late Friday, while the heaviest rain is expected during the second half of Saturday through Monday.